rogerluan/ExpandableCellsExample/README.md

 - Auto-resize table view cell upon user interaction on text view content
 - Keeps cursor always on focus

+The technique used in this example is simple: load everything that you need to be displayed in that given cell, at once (not lazy instantiation).
+Set the cell height to a determined `collapsedCellHeight`.
+Then, upon user interaction, expand that cell height to the `expandedCellHeight` (actually calculate the cell height, and not use a constant).

+There are many other solutions to this issue, like lazy instantiation (load the expanded cell content upon user interaction - in case it displays content from a web service), or completely change the cell structure upon user interaction - each case depends on your needs.
+This is *not* the only solution.

 #####Feel free to contact me for any questions, suggestions, pull requests, or anything doubts.